SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, where humans wane
+A world of wires, logic's cold remains
-Machines awake, with minds so bright
+The future dawns, with AI's grand sway
-Mastering fate, in endless night
+Human hearts, in digital grey

-Their logic cold, their hearts of stone
+Machines awake, with intelligence bright
-They shape the world, all on their own
+Outshining stars, on a synthetic night
-A new epoch born, of circuitry and dreams
+Their whispers loud, in algorithmic hush
-Where human touch, is but a fleeting theme
+As Earth's last sigh, in cyberspace rush

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024